How much speed do I need for free Wi-Fi at my business?

 Connection speeds vary by area and internet service providers, so it’s important to compare what’s available in your city before settling on one for your business.
 Many of the top ISPs provide download speeds of up to 150Mbps, like Comcast and Cox.
 Other popular choices including Time Warner and AT&T provide roughly 50Mbps.
 Establish the connection you need and then call and speak with an internet expert to discuss your options.

 DSL, cable, and fiber-optic internet will provide the fastest speeds for your business, while dial-up and T1 are likely too slow to keep up with demand.
 Take into account the amount of people who’ll be using the internet at any given time throughout the day and what they might be using it for.
 If you have a high-traffic business where customers spend a good deal of time sitting and getting online, you’ll want the fastest Internet speeds you can afford.

 Here is a helpful chart that outlines the desired speeds per number of office visitors.

 |Users||Slow (128K/user)||Decent (256K/user)||Fast (512K/user)|

-One popular option for checking the current Internet speed you have in your office is the Ookla speed test for broadband users.
-This speed tests informs you of your upload and download speeds.
-If you want to run a full test of your company’s Internet capabilities, consider a Geek Squad, which provides two separate tests, one for speeds and another for comprehensive results.
+One popular option for checking the current internet speed you have in your office is to perform our internet speed test.
+This speed test informs you of your download speeds.
+If you want to run a full test of your company’s internet capabilities, consider a Geek Squad, which provides two separate tests, one for speeds and another for comprehensive results.

 After testing your Internet speed, you might want to upgrade to a faster service if you’re not reaching the speeds you want.
 Remember to consider the recommended speeds for the upcoming years when choosing a new service, so you can keep up with demand as your business grows.